-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:
+Check the appropriate box to identify your high school completion requirement for degree-seeking

-Х High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required
+High school diploma is required and GED is accepted

+High school diploma is required and GED is not accepted

+High school diploma or equivalent is not required

-C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?
+C4 Does your institution require or recommend a general college-preparatory program for degree- Require Recommend

-Require

-Recommend

-Х Neither require nor recommend

 C5 Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.
+Specify the distribution of academic

+Distribution of high school units required and/or recommended.
+Op becing the distribution of

 Units Units

 Required Recommended

-Total academic units N/A
+Total academic units

-English N/A
+English

-Mathematics N/A
+Mathematics

-Science N/A
+Science

-Of these, units that must be lab N/A
+Of these, units that must be

+lab

-Foreign language N/A
+Foreign language

-Social studies N/A
+Social studies

-History N/A
+History

-Academic electives N/A
+Academic electives

-Computer Science N/A
+Computer Science

-Visual/Performing Arts N/A
+Visual/Performing Arts

-Other (specify) N/A
+Other (specify)